Transfer to UC Berkeley from Another U.S. School

 An F-1 student is eligible to transfer to UC Berkeley if he/she is in valid F-1 status at the time of transfer.
 There can be no more than a 5-month gap between schools from the last date of attendance, OR the last day of Optional Practical Training (OPT), whichever is later.
 The deadline for F-1 students to request a transfer is 60 days after the program completion date or OPT end date, whichever is later.

-J-1 students who wish to transfer from their current program sponsor to UCB must consult with the International Student Advisers at both schools.
+J-1 students who wish to transfer from their current program sponsor to UCB must consult with the International Student Advisors at both schools.

 To be eligible for a J-1 at UC Berkeley, the student must: